 While in law school, Lance was a law clerk for his mentor, nationally renowned attorney DUI defense attorney Victor W. Carmody, and is now an associate of the Carmody Law Office, based in Flowood.
 He is a proud member of the prestigious National College for DUI Defense (NCDD), where he attends the annual summer session at the Harvard Law School, and the National Association of Criminal Defense Lawyers (NACDL).
 Lance frequently attends numerous seminars about the defense of DUI cases across the United States, and he regularly instructs at seminars in Mississippi on topics such as field sobriety tests and DUI case law and legislation.
 Lance has received advanced training related to the Intoxilyzer 8000 breath testing machine, and is also certified in Standardized Field Sobriety Testing.
 Attorneys from around the state routinely contact him for advice and insight on DUI law, procedures, and strategies in representing citizens accused of DUI.

 In 2010, The National Trial Lawyers (formerly known as The American Trial Lawyers Association) included him in the selection of the Top 100 trial lawyers in the state of Mississippi.
-[See www.thenationaltriallawyers.org.]
-Lance is the youngest attorney in the state to belong to this elite class of prominent trial lawyers.
+Since 2011, he has been a "Rising Star" in criminal defense of Super Lawyers.